Al Gore 2000 presidential campaign: Debates

 Gore and Bush participated in three televised debates.
-A Gallup debate-reaction survey taken right after the first debate found that viewers felt Gore won the debate by 48% to 41%.
+A Gallup debate-reaction survey taken right after the first debate found that viewers felt Gore won the debate by 48 percent to 41.
 Media analysis focused on the presentation style of each of the candidates.
 Issues of style and presentation would continue to be a theme throughout the election.
 Stuart Rothemberg analyzed the debate and declared that Bush appeared to be a "'deer in the headlights' in the first debate.
 But the governor was relaxed and authentic, and he seemed at ease on the same stage with the sitting vice president ...
 Gore may have been more aggressive on issues, and he surely was more detailed.
 But the vice president also looked and sounded about as appealing as a case of the flu.
 His makeup was terrible, and his comments sounded canned.
 Gore has always had problems sounding natural, and his first debate performance made him look like a phony politician, not a sincere leader."
-After three days of such analysis, support for Gore went from a pre-debate lead by 8 points to a tie of 43% for both candidates.
+After three days of such analysis, support for Gore went from a pre-debate lead by 8 points to a tie of 43 percent for both candidates.
 After the second debate, Gore was criticized as too "reticent" while Bush was "relaxed and self-confident."
 Finally, critics argued that Gore's performance during the third debate was too aggressive.